barry-ha/Griduino/examples/AutoGridCL/README.md

 # AutoGridCL

-This is a command-line program to update WSJT-X from Griduino or a GPS.
+This is a command-line program to update the grid square in WSJT-X from Griduino in real time.

 ## Install Software